-Gender Reassignment Surgery
+Gender Reassignment Surgery and Sex Hormone Therapy

-The Plan does not cover gender reassignment surgery.
+The Plan does not cover gender reassignment surgery or sex hormone therapy for individuals who are under 21 years of age.
 See also Sexual Disorders below.

 Genetic Testing Panels

 Except for the Myriad myRisk test and the Myriad myRisk update test, the Plan does not cover genetic testing panels for hereditary breast and ovarian cancer risk that include any genes outside of the following genes: ATM, BRCA1, BRCA2, BRIP1, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, NBN, NF1, PALB2, PMS2, PTEN, RAD51C, RAD51D, STK11, TP53.
 Examples of genetic testing panels that are always excluded from coverage under the Plan include, but are not limited to, the following: Ambry Genetics BreastNext panel test; Ambry Genetics OvaNext panel test; and GeneDx Breast/Ovarian Cancer panel test.
 Genetic testing for hereditary breast and/or ovarian cancer gene mutation(s) is not covered in enrollees who have received an allogeneic bone marrow transplant if only blood or buccal samples are available.